olliekrk/pixel-game/README.md

 ![](jump.png)

 ## Controls
-Currently game supports two types of adventurer's movement's controll:
+Currently game supports two types of adventurer's movement's control:
 1. Click the mouse and character will go there
 2. Navigate your character with arrows (also jump)